iddahadev/bookbot/README.md

 ## Feedback

-As my first Python program, feedbacks are more than welcome!
+As my first Python program, feedback is more than welcome!
 You can find me on [X (formerly Twitter)](https://www.x.com/iddahadev) or Discord (@iddahadev).